- Our School

 Art of the imagination is an elective class exploring the ways artists see, interpret, and create the world around them using their imagination.
 Students are asked to draw upon their imaginations with guided prompts and technical drawing support in order to create original works of art.
 Likewise, students are encouraged to write about their inspirations to reference later.
 A typical class schedule involves a review of the agenda and a short art demonstration, followed by independent studio time with one-on-one teacher support.
 Throughout the semester, students will be introduced and taught a variety of artistic mediums including sketching, pen-and-ink drawing, collage, and watercolor.

-Computer Repair Help Desk
+Computer Help Desk Repair

 Students learn the fundamentals of computer repair, including practical skills to troubleshoot and resolve common computer issues.
 Students will learn about hardware and software components, basic networking concepts, and customer service skills required for a help desk environment.
 Through hands-on activities and projects, students will develop problem-solving and critical thinking abilities in the context of computer repair.